petazeta/youronlineshop/docs/contexts.md

 ## How we use contexts

 We are using contexts at server for launching several instances of the application and share modules between them.
-And we are developing the contexts in client to be able to execute plugins.
+And we are using contexts in client to be able to execute plugins.

-client/context__main/viewcomponent.mjs sets the templates scripts execution enviroment variable "thisAppFolder" by getting it from the current module address.
+At client/context__main/viewcomponent.mjs we are using some code to get the contexted folder name.
+It was used for seting templates scripts execution enviroment variable "thisAppFolder" but currently we are not using scripts in layouts.

 ## Propuesta